biley06/awesome-low-level-design/problems/tic-tac-toe.md

 6. The game should handle player turns and validate moves to ensure they are legal.
 7. The game should detect and announce the winner or a draw at the end of the game.

+## Notes from Biley
+- The TicTacToeSystem will have multiple games.
+- Each game will have a scoreboard.
+We will not user observer pattern here, but remember that observer is a good pattern for score board when multiple players need display.
+Like when scoreboard is updated, then each player should get a notification or display should be updated for them.
+- State pattern is an overkill here as there is only one function, and only in INPROGRESS state it has implementation.
+However, remember that state is one common pattern in such cases.
+- The winning strategy should be a chain of responsisbility instead.
+Like WinningCheckChain which is implemnted by RowCheckChain, ColumnCheckChain, DiagonalCheckChain or any new rule can be easily added to this chain.
+Follows O of SOLID

 ## UML Class Diagram

 ![](../class-diagrams/tictactoe-class-diagram.png)